dimasmith/ci-server-setup/README.md

 By default gateway is set up to resolve `jenkins.ci` and `nexus.ci` domains to respective services.

-You may use masqdns to set up local development domain to test installation.
+You may use dnsmasq to set up local development domain to test installation.

 ## Software